01 of 12

 Faces and hairstyles for clothespin dolls are much easier to create than you might expect.
 Pencil in your features as suggested below to test the face.
 The doll on the left of the photo has the facial features penciled in to check the spacing.

-We used Tombow Brush Markers in a range of colors (Buy Direct from Dick Blick).
+We used Tombow Brush Markers in a range of colors.
 These are watercolor based so they need to be finished with a fixative or gloss overcoat.
 If your dolls will not be handled often, a quick coat of a suitable hairspray might work as an inexpensive fixative.
-For my dolls, we used a UV resistant lacquer overcoat with a matte finish, Mr. Super Clear Flat UV.
+For our dolls, we used a UV resistant lacquer overcoat with a matte finish, Mr. Super Clear Flat UV.
 Super Clear Flat UV.

-- Eyes - Simple eyes can be made from circles or ovals which should be marked roughly the width of the body apart, and set halfway down the bead.
+- Eyes: Simple eyes can be made from circles or ovals which should be marked roughly the width of the body apart, and set halfway down the bead.
 To control the direction of the gaze, make a small dot with white paint in the pupil area of the eye.
 If you want colored eyes, use acrylic paint or permanent marker to make the eye shape, then add a black pupil and a dot of white.
-See the photo on this page for examples.

 - Hair can be painted on with acrylic paints, using brush strokes in the direction the hair would normally run.
 Small beads can be painted for use as buns.
 If you wish, embroidery floss, viscose, or mohair can be used for curls, braids, ponytails/pigtails, and doll wigging.
 Hair should be painted on after the skin tone coat is thoroughly dry.
 Attach the beads for hair extensions to the head after the basic hair is painted on the head bead.

-If your doll will be wearing a head covering (the Gele on the Nigerian Doll), you may not need to paint hair.Continue to 4 of 12 below.
+If your doll will be wearing a head covering (like the Gele on the Nigerian Doll), you may not need to paint hair.Continue to 4 of 12 below.

 04 of 12

 For quick and easy clothespin dolls, especially those made by children, or those with costumes that cover the arms, pipe cleaners make easy arms.
 Use a length of pipe cleaner suitable for the size of your doll.
-For the dolls, we used a length 4 1/4 inches (11 cm) and turned the ends back into loops to make hands that can hold accessories.
+For the dolls, we used a length 4 1/4 inches/11 centimeters and turned the ends back into loops to make hands that can hold accessories.
 Choose a pipe cleaner which is similar to the skin tone of your doll.Continue to 5 of 12 below.

 05 of 12

 As a more detailed alternative to making simple arms and hands from pipe cleaners, you can wrap wire with embroidery floss to shape simple loop or 'mitten' hands for clothespin dolls.
-To make the hands and arms by this method you will need a 4 1/4 inch (11 cm) length of 18 - 20 gauge wire, preferably wire which is wrapped with thread or paper (try the cake decorating or floral departments of a craft store).
+To make the hands and arms by this method you will need a 4 1/4 inch/11 centimeters length of 18 to 20 gauge wire, preferably wire which is wrapped with thread or paper (try the cake decorating or floral departments of a craft store).

-To make the hands, begin wrapping the wire roughly 3/4 of an inch (2 cm) from the end of the wire, wrapping the wire towards the end (see photo).
+To make the hands, begin wrapping the wire roughly 3/4 of an inch/2 centimeters from the end of the wire, wrapping the wire towards the end (see photo).
 Use full strands of embroidery floss which are not separated into threads.
 Use a color suitable for your doll's costume or skin tone.
 When you reach the end of the wire, glue the floss lightly to the wire at the end and allow the glue to set.
 Do not cut the floss!

 Use a pair of pliers to bend the wire back on itself so the end of the wire is just slightly on the hand side of the start of your embroidery floss wrap.
 Take the thread back from the wire end to the main wire, wrapping over the wire to cover the end of the loop so all of the wire is covered with floss.Continue to 6 of 12 below.